lynscott/lsfitness-0f6dd/src/pages/index.md

       - title: Getting Started
         content: >
           Once space is available you'll be sent a link to apply for the program.

-Nothing crazy, just to get a feel for where you are fitness wise and what your goals are to make sure you'll benefit from training with me, don't want to waste anyone's time no either side.
-If no sign-up spots are available in the program you'll be placed on a waiting list, first come first serve.
+          The application is to designed to get a quick picture of your current fitness levels and what your goals are to make sure you'll benefit from training with me.

+          If no spots are available to sign-up you'll be placed on a waiting list, first come first serve.

-          **To ensure a high quality experience for all, I only work with 10 clients at a time. **
+          \*\*To ensure a high quality experience for all, I only work with 10 people at a time. \*\*

-          If everything checks out you'll be given access to the training platform and I'll start preparing your program.
-Once your it is ready we'll have our first meeting to get you familiar with the program, using the platform, and answering any questions you might have.
+          If everything checks out you'll be given access to the training app and I'll start preparing your program.

+          When it's ready we'll have our first meeting to get you familiar with the program, using the app, and answering any questions you might have.

           ***